ryandeussing/jimhopper/kripalu.md

 During free time you can enjoy being at Kripalu – a beautiful place with many wonderfully peaceful, healing and rejuvenating offerings, including hiking, hot tubs, and excellent food.
 See Kripalu's [Guest Information](http://www.kripalu.org/about/301/), including [Accommodations](http://www.kripalu.org/about/10/), [Arrival Information](http://www.kripalu.org/about/287/), [Dining](http://www.kripalu.org/about/298/), and [Healing Arts](http://www.kripalu.org/healing_arts/13/) (i.e., options for one-on-one care and support).

-Last but not least, if you are a mental health professional, you will recieve 23.5 hours of continuing education credits.
+Last but not least, if you are a mental health professional, you will receive 23.5 hours of continuing education credits.

-**Learning Objectives**
+### Learning Objectives

 Upon completing this course, participants will be able to: